sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

   <tr>
    <td><strong>Goal Setting</strong>: How can this teammate better support you over the next 6 months?
 <p>

 <em>* Note: Response is visible to this teammate.</em>
    </td>
    <td>In general, [Teammate name] is a great teammate and is very collaborative and supportive.
-However,  This[Teammate name] could better support me by:
+This[Teammate name] could better support me by:
 <ul>

 <li><strong>Situation</strong>: [insert a way in which this teammate can better support you] <strong>Behavior</strong>: [provide concrete example of how they can support you]. <strong>Impact</strong>: [explain why this is important to you and the impact it will make if they begin supporting you in this way].